 I started researching the dictionary definitions of flattering.
-I expected to find essentially the same definition everywhere but I didn’t.
-Typing in “define: flattering” to Google brings one definition that reads “enhancing someone’s appearance.”
-While vocabulary.com definition shed more light on the word’s history: “The Old French flatter originally meant ‘to stroke or caress,’ which is what you do to people’s egos when you flatter them.
+I expected to find essentially the same definition everywhere, but I didn’t.
+Typing in “define: flattering” to Google results in one definition that reads, “Enhancing someone’s appearance.”
+In contrast, vocabulary.com’s definition sheds more light on the word’s history: “The Old French flatter originally meant ‘to stroke or caress,’ which is what you do to people’s egos when you flatter them.
 When you flatter, you probably want something — it could be as simple as wanting someone to like you.”

-I jumped on the opportunity and I started to take note of all of the reactions: good and bad.
-I had been designing for four years and personal style blogging for two and nothing I had ever worn or designed including bikinis, lingerie, body chains or bodycon skirts without shapewear has created such a strong reaction as this dress.
-This discussion was important and while I got why challenging the word flattering was so important to me, I needed to understand why holding onto it was crucial for others.
+I jumped on the opportunity, and I started to take note of all of the reactions, both good and bad.
+I had been designing for four years and personal style blogging for two, yet nothing I had ever worn or designed, including bikinis, lingerie, body chains, or bodycon skirts without shapewear, has created such a strong reaction as this dress.
+This discussion was important, and while I understood why challenging the word flattering was so important to me, I needed to understand why holding onto it was crucial for others.

 More Radical Reads: Why is Fat a Feminist Issue?

-It was a Tumblr user, Flikky, who put into a perspective that I could understand.
-They wrote, “Because we went through decades of where we were told that the only clothing was ‘appropriate’ for us to wear was were formless billowy sacks so that the people looking at us wouldn’t have to imagine that there might be a body underneath.”
+It was a Tumblr user, Flikky, who put it into a perspective I could understand.
+They wrote, “Because we went through decades of where we were told that the only clothing was ‘appropriate’ for us to wear were formless billowy sacks so that the people looking at us wouldn’t have to imagine that there might be a body underneath.”

 Fashion empowerment doesn’t look the same for everyone.
-I realized that while we have gotten to the point where we can look at a fat body in a bikini and call it empowering, we still can’t look at a fat person wearing something like the Cupcake dress that happens to hide parts of their body and see it as the same thing.
-There’s still a lot of body policing going on and it isn’t just coming from retailers trying sell us slimming jeans; it’s coming from people within the community.
+I realized that while we have gotten to the point where we can look at a fat body in a bikini and call it empowering, we still can’t look at a fat person wearing something like the Cupcake dress, which happens to hide parts of their body, and see it as the same thing.
+There’s still a lot of body policing going on, and it isn’t just coming from retailers trying to sell us slimming jeans; it’s coming from people within the community.

-Andrea McManis of Social Retail – Body Positive Boutique Consulting has been conducting some research of the history of the word flattering as it relates to fashion.
-McManis has six years’ experience as both a size inclusive celebrity stylist and boutique owner.
+Andrea McManis of Social Retail – Body Positive Boutique Consulting has been conducting some research on the history of the word flattering as it relates to fashion.
+McManis has six years of experience as both a size-inclusive celebrity stylist and boutique owner.
 And the Cupcake dress was one of the things that inspired her to start looking deeper into this.

-One thing McManis noticed in her research is that euphemisms for fat changed over time but the word flattering didn’t.
-In the early 1900s, the word “stout” was popular while “plump” was the preferred term in the 1960s.
-Another interesting article McManis directed me to was from the August 4, 1988 Chicago Tribune which said, “It’s hard to escape the feeling that designers, manufacturers, and retailers intend it to show their indifference to women who are not tall, slender, younger than 25, and who might want to sit down occasionally at the office.”
+One thing McManis noticed in her research is that euphemisms for fat changed over time, but the word flattering didn’t.
+In the early 1900s, the word “stout” was popular, while “plump” was the preferred term in the 1960s.
+Another interesting article McManis directed me to was from the August 4, 1988 Chicago Tribune, which stated, “It’s hard to escape the feeling that designers, manufacturers, and retailers intend it to show their indifference to women who are not tall, slender, younger than 25, and who might want to sit down occasionally at the office.”

-“It takes the voice out of fashion and makes it a tool for hiding flaws which aren’t really flaws.
-I feel like it’s the same way the make-up industry skews beauty towards European/white features “bigger eyes, longer lashes, remove dark spots”, to make everyone just a little less secure so they’ll buy more.”
+“It takes the voice out of fashion and makes it a tool for hiding flaws which aren’t really flaws,” she explains.
+“I feel like it’s the same way the makeup industry skews beauty towards European/white features — ‘bigger eyes, longer lashes, remove dark spots’ — to make everyone just a little less secure so they’ll buy more.”

 More Radical Reads: 5 Myths That Are Keeping You From Having a Fabulous Fattitude

-The word flattering in plus size fashion is aimed to hit an insecurity.
+The word “flattering” in plus-size fashion is aimed to hit an insecurity.
 It’s not actually about the clothes; it’s about how the clothes look on fat bodies.
-In plus size fashion, the bodies we are told to aspire to are often hourglass, cis, able-bodied, white and usually a size 12-16.
-When we are being told that something is flattering, that is the body that we are supposed to aiming to enhance our appearance towards.
+In plus-size fashion, the bodies we are told to aspire to are often hourglass, cis, able-bodied, white, and usually a size 12-16.
+When we are being told that something is flattering, that is the body we are supposed to be aiming to enhance our appearance towards.
 And any deviation from that is still a rebellious act.